Frequently Asked Questions

 If you have submitted payment for your delinquent tax lien, FIG will be waiting for your payment to post and clear against your account.
 Upon funds clearing, FIG will subsequently send you a payoff receipt via email, mail, or fax (whichever you specify).

-The final step (if applicable) is for FIG to then file the necessary legal papers to release and satisfy the tax lien with your particular municipal authority.
+The final step (if applicable) is for FIG to file the necessary legal papers to release and satisfy the tax lien with your particular municipal authority.
 The process generally takes 30-60 days once funds clear.

 What if I wasn't notified of my property taxes being due or becoming delinquent?